 Hafod house (PRN 66870, Feature 10) and its associated garage (PRN 66875, Feature 09) appear to be situated to capture the views to the west and are currently screened from the development area by large trees.
-The current plans retain the trees to the east of the development which should screen the development from the Listed Buildings (Figure 08).
+This, however, may not be the case depending on the development plans which are not available at time of writing.